-Founder of award-winning charity WasteAid UK, Mike was voted in 2017 as the top waste and resource influencer in the UK by his peers.
+CEO of award-winning charity WasteAid, Mike was voted in 2017 as the top waste and resource influencer in the UK by his peers.

 He has worked for over 17 years within the waste and resources sector in the UK and internationally, and has developed and grown not-for-profit consultancy, charity and ethical business and networking organisations.

 Mike is an accomplished waste business development specialist, having developed solid waste business and supported entrepreneurs, and consulted on and trained extensively within this area.

 His overseas work includes the South Pacific, Latin America and eight sub-Saharan African countries, managing ground-breaking projects delivering waste livelihoods, community waste management and research.
 He holds an MSc in Environmental Economics.

 Zoë Lenkiewicz, Head of Programmes and Engagement

 Growing WasteAid from the ground up, Zoë combines technical and creative skills with strategic waste management expertise.
 A professional waste manager since 2002, Zoë has led municipal waste and recycling programmes, research studies, campaigns and consultations, workshops and training courses for government, practitioners, and community groups in the UK and in lower-income countries.